 Managing Professional Development

 Through studying this skills based module you will become critically self-reflective in relation to your practice.
-You will also enhance your employability.

 This module will provide you with the knowledge and understanding of leading/managing for high performance.